UNITED STATES of America, Plaintiff-Appellee, v. Lam Thanh PHAM, Defendant-Appellant.

 FISHER, Circuit Judge, concurring in part and concurring in the judgment:

-I agree fully with all but Part III.A of the majority's opinion.
-If, as the majority holds in Part III.B, the government demonstrates that the account holders whose accounts were targeted by Pham's scheme incurred actual collateral expenses while convincing the banks to restore their account balances and correct errors in their credit histories, these expenses constitute reasonably foreseeable pecuniary harm arising from Pham's conduct.
-These individuals could therefore be counted as the "victims" of Pham's conduct for the purpose of a sentencing enhancement under U.S. Sentencing Guideline § 2B1.1(b)(2).
-I part ways with the majority, however, with regard to Part III.A, where the majority holds, in the alternative, that both the financial institution and the account holder could be counted as a "victim" *724 based on the same actual theft of funds, which was temporarily reflected in the account holder's account balance but ultimately sustained by the bank.
-Although I agree that the temporary deprivation of access to one's account funds is some kind of harm, it is not a pecuniary harm, and thus it is not a kind of harm accounted for under the Guidelines.
+I agree fully with all but Part III.A of the majority‘s opinion.
+If, as the majority holds in Part III.B, the government demonstrates that the account holders whose accounts were targeted by Pham‘s scheme incurred actual collateral expenses while convincing the banks to restore their account balances and correct errors in their credit histories, these expenses constitute reasonably foreseeable pecuniary harm arising from Pham‘s conduct.
+These individuals could therefore be counted as the “victims” of Pham‘s conduct for the purpose of a sentencing enhancement under

 As the majority acknowledges, the losses to the account holders in this case turned out to be ephemeral.
-Pham and his co-defendants defrauded banks by impersonating legitimate account holders and presenting counterfeit checks in the account holders' names, inducing the banks to give money to Pham and his co-defendants while improperly lowering the account balance of the victimized account holder.
-By restoring the account holders' balances, the bank agreed that the money had not been validly drawn from these accounts.
-The reimbursement reflected the bank's acknowledgment that it had committed error by improperly accepting a counterfeit check and improperly debiting an individual's account for funds that were, in fact, fraudulently stolen from the bank itself.
+Pham and his co-defendants defrauded banks by impersonating legitimate account holders and presenting counterfeit checks in the account holders’ names, inducing the banks to give money to Pham and his co-defendants while improperly lowering the account balance of the victimized account holder.
+By restoring the account holders’ balances, the bank agreed that the money had not been validly drawn from these accounts.
+The reimbursement reflected the bank‘s acknowledgment that it had committed error by improperly accepting a counterfeit check and improperly debiting an individual‘s account for funds that were, in fact, fraudulently stolen from the bank itself.
 See United States v.
-Erpenbeck, 532 F.3d 423, 442 (6th Cir.2008) ("When a customer of a bank or a creditcard company is defrauded, the customer is generally protected by an agreement that the bank or company will handle any fraud based upon unauthorized charges against the customer's account....
-[Thus] a loss under this type of contractual agreement is necessarily temporary, and the customers are fully reimbursed.").
+Erpenbeck, 532 F.3d 423, 442 (6th Cir.2008) (“When a customer of a bank or a creditcard company is defrauded, the customer is generally protected by an agreement that the bank or company will handle any fraud based upon unauthorized charges against the customer‘s account. ...
+[Thus] a loss under this type of contractual agreement is necessarily temporary, and the customers are fully reimbursed.“).

-Moreover, I am concerned that the majority's definition of "actual loss" in Part III.A risks double-counting both the number of victims and the amount of loss caused by the defendant.
-"Impermissible double counting occurs where one part of the Guidelines is applied to increase a defendant's punishment on account of a kind of harm that has already been fully accounted for by the application of another part of the Guidelines."
+Moreover, I am concerned that the majority‘s definition of “actual loss” in Part III.A risks double-counting both the number of victims and the amount of loss caused by the defendant.
+“Impermissible double counting occurs when one part of the Guidelines is applied to increase a defendant‘s punishment on account of a kind of harm that has already been fully accounted for by application of another part of the Guidelines.”
 United States v.
 Thornton, 511 F.3d 1221, 1227-28 (9th Cir.
 2008) (internal quotation marks omitted).
-The majority's definition of "actual loss" means that both the account holder and the bank could be counted as "victims" based on the same harm, the pecuniary loss from the theft of funds.
+The majority‘s definition of “actual loss” means that both the account holder and the bank could be counted as “victims” based on the same harm, the pecuniary loss from the theft of funds.
 The majority acknowledges that this case differs from cases such as Thornton and United States v.
-Holt, 510 F.3d 1007, 1011-12 (9th Cir.
-2007), where we upheld sentencing enhancements against double-counting challenges because the defendant's sentence was enhanced under different guidelines that captured different aspects of the defendant's harm.
-Here the majority proposes that a single harm — the pecuniary loss from the funds — constitutes an "actual loss" to two different parties under the same Guideline, simply because some time elapsed before one party agreed to absorb the loss.
+Holt, 510 F.3d 1007, 1011-12 (9th Cir.2007), where we upheld sentencing enhancements against double-counting challenges because the defendant‘s sentence was enhanced under different guidelines that captured different aspects of the defendant‘s harm.
+Here the majority proposes that a single harm—the pecuniary loss from the funds—constitutes an “actual loss” to two different parties under the same Guideline, simply because some time elapsed before one party agreed to absorb the loss.
 The pecuniary loss from the stolen funds, however, is fully absorbed by the bank.
 By also counting the account holder as a victim, the majority would either be double-counting the victims of the pecuniary loss, or else accounting for some other, non-pecuniary harm to the account holder, which is not permitted by the Guidelines.